Project Portal

 By leveraging automation to manage drone traffic through on-ground situational awareness and connectivity, locations can reduce specialist staff, and in-turn, reduce operational costs.

-If the advantages of Vertical Take-Off and Landing (VTOL) aviation are to be realized in a sustainable and future proof way, it is essential to invest in the infrastructure of vertiports: not just pads but safe, efficient, scalable, and resilient systems to transition people and goods from ground to air and vice versa.
+PORTAL provides automated launch and landing capability that can be deployed at any location, for nearly any end-user, reducing the barrier to adopting future flight logistics.
+PORTAL makes it simple for anyone to adopt future of flight capability.
+If the advantages of Vertical Take-Off and Landing (VTOL) aviation are to be realised in a sustainable and future proof way, it is essential to invest in the infrastructure of vertiports: not just pads but safe, efficient, scalable, and resilient systems to transition people and goods from ground to air and vice versa.

 This is exactly the focus of project PORTAL – efficiency and scalability arising from detailed design optimisation of vertiport systems offering high throughput flight capacity in a modular format.